nogibjj/Mini_Project10_LinHui/README.md

 ### Transformations
 he script includes the following data transformations:
 - Calculation of the daily range (the difference between the day's high and low prices)
-- Export the new dataframe with daily range column to folder 'transformed_VIX_DailyRange.csv'
+- Export the new dataframe with daily range column to folder `transformed_VIX_DailyRange.csv`

 ### Analysis
 The script performs analysis using Spark SQL, including: